AdrianArenilla/CFTIC-MS600-Building_Applications_and_Solutions_with_Microsoft_365_Core_Services/Lab04/Exercise_13/14-Exercise-13-Getting-started-with-the-teamwork-endpoint.md

     express.set("port", port);
     ```

 1. Add the following code before the lines you just found that set the listening port on the solution.
-The comments within the code explain the relevant parts
+The comments within the code explain the relevant parts.

     ```typescript
     express.get("/exchangeSsoTokenForOboToken", async (req, res) => {